This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

-There is no fish that will clean up the poop for you.
-There are fish like corydoras and (bristle-nose) pleco’s that are often referred to as the “clean-up” crew but they also do not eat fish poop.
+No fish will clean up the poop for you.
+There are fish like corydoras and (bristle-nose) pleco’s that are often referred to as the “clean-up” crew, but they also do not eat fish poop.
 To remove fish poop, use a gravel vacuum and remove it yourself.

-But do not get disappointed, there are definitely ways to reduce maintenance on your aquarium.
-In the rest of the article I will explain some things that you need to know about cleaning the fish poop from your tank, so keep on reading.
-Hope you find it helpful.
+But do not get disappointed.
+There are definitely ways to reduce maintenance on your aquarium.
+In the rest of the article, I will explain some things that you need to know about cleaning the fish poop from your tank, so keep reading.
+I hope you find it helpful.

 Before we hop in the main content of the article, I want to point out this Youtube video I’ve made on this topic.
 If you prefer me explaining the answer over reading it, go ahead and give it a watch!